luk3skyw4lker/luk3skyw4lker-blog/_posts/en/what-are-jwt-and-how-do-they-work.md

 ## Definition

-The short definition of a JSON Web Token (or **JWT**) is: a stateless token that stores important information for the frontend and for the backend of the application.
+The short definition of a JSON Web Token (or **JWT**) is: a stateless token that stores important information for communication between two parties.
 According to the [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), the long definition is: A compact and URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

 JWTs are widely used in almost any kind of authentication system to transfer non-sensitive information about a user or his permissions.
 The structure of a JWT is the following: